jmeirow/command_post/README.md

 Starting with intializer of PurchaseOrderHeader, you can see we call 'super' right off the bat.
 That's because 'initialize' in Persistence sets up things we'll need.
 Next comes the schema declaration.
 Why talk about a "schema" for an object?
 Well, I am the first to admit I am no fan of RDBMS for anything other than reporting and when I need aggregate functions that only RDBMSs can provide.
 I am also no fan of the "friction" RDBMS introduces into the development process.
 BUT... that doesn't mean I like to have some controls and order around things.
-There several SIGNIFICANT advanatges that 4db storage provides over RDBMS storage.
+There several SIGNIFICANT advanatges that CommandPost storage provides over RDBMS storage.
 We'll cover them as they come up while discussing the mechanics of the schema declaration syntax.

 First, a schema is nothing more than a list of fields, each of which has some properties.
 What better way, what more 'Ruby way' of accomplishing this than with a Hash?
 So then, a 'schema' is a Hash.
 Each key is a field name and the value of each field is another hash containing a varying number of keys (properties) and values (settings) for the field.